Steven Spielberg's unrealized projects: It's What I Do

 On March 2, 2015, Spielberg had signed on to direct a film adaptation of Lynsey Addario's memoir It's What I Do: A Photographer's Life of Love and War, with Jennifer Lawrence set to star as Addario.
 However, Spielberg and Lawrence moved on from the film.
 On October 24, 2018, Ridley Scott signed on to direct, with Scarlett Johansson set to star as Addario, until Johansson dropped out the following day, after finding out it was funded by the Saudi crown prince, Mohammed bin Salman.

 The Kidnapping of Edgardo Mortara

-On April 11, 2016, it was announced that Spielberg was going to direct a film adaptation of David Kertzer's book The Kidnapping of Edgardo Mortara, with Tony Kushner serving as screenwriter and Mark Rylance portraying Pope Pius IX.
+On April 11, 2016, it was announced that Spielberg would direct a film adaptation of David Kertzer's book The Kidnapping of Edgardo Mortara, with Tony Kushner serving as screenwriter and Mark Rylance portraying Pope Pius IX.
 The book is based on the true story of Jewish-Italian Edgardo Mortara, who was kidnapped and forced to convert to the Catholic Church.
 Oscar Isaac was to have portrayed the adult Mortara in Spielberg's movie.
 Spielberg planned to start filming in February 2017 but, after having trouble finding a six-year-old boy to play the film's lead, he cancelled the project in favor of directing The Post (2017) upon reading Liz Hannah and Josh Singer's script.